Ancient glass trade: The Mediterranean during Roman times

-The situation is not so simple; these workshops are dated from the 6th to the 11th century AD and although similar the compositions do not exactly match those of the earlier Roman period.
-Pliny, writing in the 1st century AD, describes glass making in the Levantine coast but also in Italy, Spain and Gaul – however the installations that produced the large quantities of primary glass needed to supply the Roman industry have yet to be located.
-These same authors report a difference in isotopic ratios for oxygen and strontium that differentiates between Middle eastern and Roman glasses.
-Other authors counter idea of a unique centralised production with primary production reported from Northern Europe and inferred for Italy.
+The situation is not so simple; these workshops are dated from the 6th to the 11th century AD and while similar, the compositions do not exactly match those of the earlier Roman period.
+Pliny, writing in the 1st century AD, describes glass making in the Levantine coast but also in Italy, Spain and Gaul – however, any installations that could produce the large quantities of primary glass needed to supply the Roman industry have yet to be located.
+These same authors report a difference in isotopic ratios for oxygen and strontium that differentiates between Middle Eastern and Roman glasses.
+Other authors have countered the idea of a unique centralized production, with primary production reported from Northern Europe and inferred for Italy.

-Evidence for large scale production has only come the Eastern Mediterranean and from latter dates and assumes a continuing glass making tradition.
+Evidence for large scale production has only come from the Eastern Mediterranean and from latter dates, and assumes a continuing glass making tradition.
 That there was a large scale and centralised production even this early is evidenced by the Ouest Embiez I shipwreck – 3rd century – carrying 8 tons of raw glass.
-This however does not exclude the smaller scale local production reported elsewhere.
-The Julia Felix, also sunk during the 3rd century AD, was carrying as part of its cargo glass cullet presumably for recycling.
-Trace element analysis of colourless glass showed these were made using sands from different sources and giving some support to the de-centralised production hypothesis.
+This does not exclude smaller scale local production reported elsewhere, however.
+The Julia Felix, also sunk during the 3rd century AD, was carrying as part of its cargo glass cullet, presumably for recycling.
+Trace element analysis of colourless glass showed these were made using sands from different sources, giving some support to the de-centralised production hypothesis.